The Waypoint Construction Process: Case Study #3

 As the coping is cut and refined around the pool, the stone fireplace and seating area are constructed.
 This project moved in a linear fashion: Begin with the pool and patio, work out to the seating area, retaining wall and pathway.
 When doing a stone coping around a pool, important that the pieces are as congruent in weight as possible.

-Finishing the Space.
+Finishing the Outdoor Living Space.

 The elements come together in the finished project.